mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Splits

-* can split editor to see current file in two panes
+* can split editor to see current file in multiple panes
 * can open any number of files each each pane
 * keyboard shortcuts
   * to split editor